 Wife and I compared notes on her sketchy demeanor and likely objective.
 Personally, I found her to be more dazed and maybe sad than sketchy, as if not sure herself just how she came to be knocking on doors with this particular offer on a sunny afternoon.
 Our guess was that she was scraping around for drug money, scoping out houses to burglarize, or both.

-So with a thoughtful air, she picked up her keys and said she’d be right back.
+So with a thoughtful air, Wife picked up her keys and said she’d be right back.

 Five minutes later she returned with a report that the woman’s partner was a tall dude with reddish hair who sat in a blue Toyota truck looking sketchily this way and that while his lady friend knocked on doors.
 They’d been followed down the road and had their license number recorded; now they were getting themselves reported to the non-emergency police.